Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Though Wen Zhi was able to hold his ground, his other men weren’t having as much luck.
 Slowly, the ring around Ludmila was shrinking.

 “C’mon!
 Ten more seconds!
 You all got this!”
 He shouted to encourage his men.

-Even when the Chen family broke away from their strongest defensive position, they were still difficult to hold back.
-Since they had foregone all other training to increase their defense, they advanced forward slowly, like moving walls that were converging to crush its prey.
+Even when the Chen family broke away from their strongest defensive position to stop the girl, they were still difficult to hold back.
+Since they had foregone most other training to focus on defense, their forward advance crept slowly, like moving walls that were converging to crush its prey.

-They were so close to Ludmila’s technique now that the wind whipped against their backs.
-The pressure of the reinforced mana that she had set up braced against their backs, adding a little push towards holding up their line of defense.
+Wen Zhi’s side was so close to Ludmila’s technique now that the wind whipped against their backs.
+The pressure of the reinforced mana that she had set up braced against them, adding a little push towards holding up their line of defense.

 Just when it seemed like the line was going to fall, Wen Zhi felt a burst of mana, which signaled that she was finished.
 Immediately, the line of men dove to the ground and covered their heads.